 ---|---|---|---|

-Our well-established coaxial antenna system consist of an Octal Data Receiver (A3027, ODR) and a LWDAQ Driver.
+Our Octal Data Receiver (A3027, ODR) is now discontinued, but many remain in operation, and we have no plans to discontinue support for them.
+They operate with a LWDAQ Driver.
 The ODR comes in a 30 cm × 22 cm × 11 cm metal box.
 The box connects to the LWDAQ Driver with a shielded network cable.
 It receives power through the same cable.
 Eight BNC sockets on the back of the box provide connections for a coaxial cables to the antennas.
 There are thirty indicator lights on the front of the box.
 There is one white light for each transmitter channel, one white light for each antenna input, and power, reset, upload, and empty lights.
 The Octal Data Receiver comes with eight Dampled Loop Antenna (A3015C).
 These attach to the antenna inputs with coaxial cables that pass through a Faraday enclosure wall with the help of a BNC feedthrough.
 Each antenna can stand on its own, or we can take the mounting brackets off and lay it on a table or wedge it between the cages in an IVC rack.

 Assembly Number and Manual Link | Assembly Name | Status |